Random walks on Baumslag-Solitar groups: Random walks on groups

-\textbf{(a) ``entropy''}~---~The entropy of the probability measure $\mu$ is the expected amount of information contained in the outcome of a random variable that is distributed according to $\mu$.
-More precisely, it is the real number given by $H(\mu):=\sum_{g\in G}-\log_{2}(\mu(g))\cdot\mu(g)$.
+The \emph{entropy} of the probability measure $\mu$ is given by $H(\mu):=\sum_{g\in G}-\log_{2}(\mu(g))\cdot\mu(g)$.
 Here, as usual, one defines $-\log_{2}(0)\cdot 0:=0$.
-For us, the assumption of finite entropy will be no issue because Baumslag--Solitar groups are finitely generated and the increments under investigation have finite first moment.
-This implies that their probability measures~$\mu$ have finite entropy, as shown by the following well-known lemma.
+The assumption of finite entropy will be no issue for us because Baumslag--Solitar groups are finitely generated and the increments of the random walks under consideration will all have finite first moment.
+This implies that their probability measures~$\mu$ have finite entropy, as stated in the following lemma.
+Its proof is elementary.
+For an idea, see e.\,g.~\cite[Theorem 4.1]{gps-1994}.